pagkly/Zed/Investopedia3/PIMCO (Pacific Investment Management Co.).md

 ### PIMCO's History

-PIMCO was founded in 1971 in Newport Beach, California, by Bill Gross, Jim Muzzy, and Bill Podlich.
+PIMCO was founded in 1971 in Newport Beach, California, by [[Bill Gross]], Jim Muzzy, and Bill Podlich.
 The firm launched with a total of $12 million in assets and the belief that [bonds](https://www.investopedia.com/terms/b/bond.asp) should be actively traded to enhance [returns](https://www.investopedia.com/terms/r/return.asp).

 ### Key Takeaways